ahmedkrdzalic/Project_CS306/README.md

  2. - ER/EER diagram - Chen model
  3. - Relational scheme
  4. - MySQL database, exported .sql file.
 Screenshots of all physical tables.

+I used great online software for drawing graphs, diagrams, schemes etc. called www.edrawmax.com.
+You need to sign in and you are free to use it, but you can not export that file if you do not have licence.